 Days later, on May 28th, WBAL Radio published a story still pushing this agenda:

 Once again, I pushed to get a headline changed, this time a clearly incorrect one.
-Ms. Campbell thankfully advocated internally, but it still pops up on a Google search.
+Ms. Karen Campbell, WBAL reporter, thankfully advocated internally, but it still pops up on a Google search.
 Here is the new headline: